waynewbishop/swift-algorithms/book/chapters/04_advanced_sorting.md

 Several techniques can improve Quicksort's performance:

-1. Switching to insertion sort for small subarrays (typically less than 10-20 elements)
+1. Switching to insertion sort for small sub-arrays (typically less than 10-20 elements)
 2. Using a three-way partitioning scheme for arrays with many duplicate elements
 3. Tail call optimization to reduce stack space usage